 4. The Thinkery + Hank's:

 I really can't recommend the Thinkery enough.
 It is so, so good.
 It's two levels of thoughtfully designed play areas for kid's of all ages, plus an outdoor play area.
 There are tons of different activities for P and both the first and second levels have play areas for babies so I can sit in there with Ever and still keep an eye on what Parker is doing.
 You can also do birthday parties here and they have special ticketed events for things like block bonanza, lego night, and special experiments happening upstairs in the science lab.
 Hank's is really close by and has the BEST kid's menu!
 There's also a coffee shop portion of Hank's WITH A DRIVE THRU if you want to grab a latte for the road.

 (images via Arch Paper)

-5. Austin Nature and Science Center + Shady Grove or P.Terry’s Drive Thru: This is mostly outdoors so beware of this one on an especially hot afternoon.
+(Note: the Austin Nature and Science Center is currently closed.)
+Drive Thru: This is mostly outdoors so beware of this one on an especially hot afternoon.
 The Dino Dig area is the highlight for Parker as well as the wildlife exhibits and fossil areas.
-Shady Grove is a fun spot to hit after you've worked up an appetite, but there are honestly a ton of spots on Barton Springs road that kids will love– Chuy's, Juiceland, P.Terry's and Black's Barbecue are all a hop, skip, and a jump!
+Shady Grove is a fun spot to hit after you've worked up an appetite, but there are honestly a ton of spots on Barton Springs road that kids will love-- Chuy's, Juiceland, P.Terry's and Black's Barbecue are all a hop, skip, and a jump!